valentinitnelav/bootstrapnet/README.md

 So, after the first `start = 20` sample, at each step of 10 sampled interactions (`step = 10`), a metric is computed (here nestedness).
 The last computed index value (right most tip of a bootstrap mean line) corresponds to the index value of the entire network (because at this point, as mentioned above, the entire network was sampled).

 These operations are repeated `n_boot = 100` times in parallel on `n_cpu = 3` CPUs for each web (s1 & s2).
 For each web, each thinner line represents one of the 100 iterations.
 Having 100 nestedness values at each `spl_size`, then we can compute an average and the 95% quantile-based confidence intervals (CI) around it.
 Therefore, we get the mean thicker line and its 95% CI dashed lines.
 Is normal to see wider 95% CIs at smaller `spl_size` since there is high variation in the networks constructed from the few sampled interactions.
-At the otehr end, the CIs have to converge at the final index value, which is the index of the entire network (see values below).
+At the other end, the CIs have to converge at the final index value, which is the index of the entire network (see values below).

 The same resampling / bootstrapping procedure is applied for species level indices.